NikhilMukraj/mod-qsar/README.md

 ## Todo

-- List all valid activity types
+- Modify preprocessing, neural networks, and inverse-qsar functionality to include a regression model for binding affinity values
+- Option to select top n amount of molecules as active or inactive
 - Add option to omit `vocab.csv` file if not necessary
-- Modify preprocessing, neural networks, and inverse-qsar functionality to include a regression model for binding affinity values
 - Change preprocessing step to append to `.npy` file as loop progresses
 - Debug information
 - Add hyperparameter optimization